 When we first heard about it, we were surprised, but let us tell you something: It is good and we are hooked.
 The drink is called the Trinidad Sour and it was invented by bartender Giuseppe Gonzalez, who was working at the Clover Club in Brooklyn at the time.
 After its creation, it grew in popularity thanks to the blend of über bitter with sweet and sour.
 It can now be seen on cocktail menus across the country and the world.

-We’re going to share the recipe with you — it would be wrong to keep such a delight from interested and educated parties such as yourself — but first, we thought it prudent to take a step back and dig into what Angostura bitters is and who makes it.
+We’re going to share the recipe with you — it would be wrong to keep such a delight from interested and educated parties such as yourself — but first, we thought it prudent to take a step back and dig into what

 Angostura got its start in 1824 when founder Dr. Johann Siegert was the surgeon general in Simón Bolivar’s army based in Angostura, Venezuela.
 Siegert designed the aromatic bitters as a medicinal tincture that would help alleviate stomach ailments.